privatebusiness88/ElectrumABC/contrib/build-linux/README.md

 1. To create a deterministic Linux AppImage (standalone bundle):

     ```
+    $ contrib/make_clean
+    $ git checkout COMMIT_OR_TAG
-    $ contrib/build-linux/appimage/build.sh COMMIT_OR_TAG
+    $ contrib/build-linux/appimage/build.sh
     ```

     Where `COMMIT_OR_TAG` is a git commit or branch or tag (eg `master`, `4.0.2`, etc).
+    The `make_clean` command can be omitted for testing purposes.

-2. The built stand-alone Linux program will be placed in `dist/`.
+3. The built stand-alone Linux program will be placed in `dist/`.

-3. The above requires docker.
+4. The above requires docker.
 See [appimage/README.md](appimage/README.md).